sous-chefs/sql_server/README.md

 Analysis Services
 - `as_sysadmins` - Analysis Services Systems Administrator list.
 Default is `Administrator`

+PolyBase Query Services
+- `polybase_port_range` - Port Range for the PolyBase Query Service.
+Default is `16450-16460`.

 #### Examples
 Install SQL 2012 Express with all the defaults